EL PROBLEMA DE AGUA POTABLE ESTA CORREGIDO

 Este informe contiene información importante acerca de su agua potable.
 Haga que alguien lo traduzca para usted, o hable con alguien que lo entienda.

 We routinely monitor the conditions in the distribution system.
-On Monday, January 22, we experienced a loss of positive water pressure due to an emergency repair to a water main at 421-448 S. 15th Street and 1500 Berryhill Street in Harrisburg.
+On Friday, July 12, we experienced a loss of positive water pressure due to an emergency water main valve repair at 110 N. 2nd, 104-06 N. 2nd, 100 N. 2nd, 109 N. 2nd, 107 N. 2nd, and 111 N. 2nd, in Harrisburg.
 A loss of positive water pressure is a signal of conditions that could allow contamination to enter the distribution system through back-flow by back pressure or back-siphonage.
 As a result, there is an increased chance that the water may contain bacteria that can make you sick.

 What should I do?